vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 	//hardcoding the depth format to 32 bit float _depthFormat = VK_FORMAT_D32_SFLOAT;

-	//the depth image will be a image with the format we selected and Depth Attachment usage flag VkImageCreateInfo dimg_info = vkinit::image_create_info(_depthFormat, VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT, depthImageExtent);
+	//the depth image will be an image with the format we selected and Depth Attachment usage flag VkImageCreateInfo dimg_info = vkinit::image_create_info(_depthFormat, VK_IMAGE_USAGE_DEPTH_STENCIL_ATTACHMENT_BIT, depthImageExtent);

 	//for the depth image, we want to allocate it from GPU local memory